Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 lengths using parentheses and commas.

-Yet not very efficient, Newick is a simple format for representing trees, and provides an useful abstraction in coalescence theory to represent the shared history of populations (species trees, population trees) or gene genealogies that coalesce into these trees.
+Yet not very efficient, Newick is a simple format for representing trees, and provides a rather useful abstraction in coalescence theory for representing the shared history of populations (species trees, population trees) or gene genealogies that coalesce into these trees.

 Quetzal-CoaTL provides some utilities to parse and generate such format.
+In this page we show how to parse Newick strings into an AST (Abstract Syntax Tree), a temporary simplistic data structure that represents the syntactic structure of the tree.
+This AST can then be converted into the data structure of your choice for further processing.

 ## Grammar